Sancauid/clearstone-sdk/docs/about/contributing.md

     *   Bug fixes should include a test that fails without the fix and passes with it.
     *   New features must have corresponding unit or integration tests.

-4.  **Ensure All Checks Pass**

-    Before submitting, run the full test suite one last time to ensure you haven't introduced any regressions.
+4.  **Format and Lint Your Code (CRITICAL STEP)**

+    Before committing, you must run our automated formatting and linting tools.
+Our CI pipeline will fail your pull request if this step is skipped.
     ```bash
-    pytest
+    # Automatically format all code to the project's style
+    black .

+    # Automatically fix any fixable linting errors
+    ruff check . --fix

+    # Check for any remaining, non-fixable errors
+    ruff check .
     ```

-5.  **Format and Lint Your Code**

-    We use standard tools to maintain code quality.
-Please run them before committing.
+5.  **Ensure All Local Checks Pass**

+    Run the full test suite one last time to ensure you haven't introduced any regressions.
     ```bash
-    # (Assuming you will add black and flake8/ruff to dev dependencies)
-    # black .
-    # flake8 .
+    pytest
     ```

 6.  **Submit the Pull Request**

     Push your branch to your fork and open a pull request against the `main` branch of the original repository.
+    *   Our GitHub Actions CI will automatically run all tests and style checks.
+All checks must pass before the PR can be merged.
     *   Use a clear and descriptive title (e.g., "feat: Add PolicyMetrics collector for observability").
     *   Provide a detailed description of the changes.
-    *   If your PR addresses an existing issue, link it using `Fixes #123` or `Resolves #123`.
+    *   If your PR addresses an existing issue, link it using `Fixes #123`.

 ## Coding Style Guide

-*   We follow the **PEP 8** style guide.
-*   We use **Black** for automated code formatting to ensure consistency.
+*   Our code style is enforced automatically by **Black** (for formatting) and **Ruff** (for linting).
+*   Please run `black .` and `ruff check . --fix` before committing your changes.
 *   Docstrings should follow the **Google Python Style Guide**.

 ## Code of Conduct

-This project and everyone participating in it is governed by our [Code of Conduct](CODE_OF_CONDUCT.md).
+This project and everyone participating in it is governed by our Code of Conduct.
 By participating, you are expected to uphold this code.
-Please report unacceptable behavior.
+Please report unacceptable behavior to the project maintainers.

 ## License Agreement